creinartz/sassaby/README.md

 });
 ```

 `variables` should be an object with string keys.
-It will declare each key-value pair as a SASS variable before compiling the given function/mixin.
+It will declare each key-value pair as a Sass variable before compiling the given function/mixin.
-`dependencies` should be an array of file paths to be imported into the compiled SASS.
+`dependencies` should be an array of file paths to be imported into the compiled Sass.
 We recommend using the same approach (with `path` and `__dirname`) that is used with setting the file path.

 ## Features